Understanding the Different Types of Financial Aid

 The Pennsylvania Higher Education Assistance Agency (PHEAA) sponsors several programs to help state residents cover the costs of their education:

 A Pennsylvania State Grant is based on financial need.
-It is a dorm of gift aid a student does not have to repay.
-Learn More
+It is a form of gift aid a student does not have to repay.

 Ready to Succeed Scholarship